BCadet/arduino-cmake-wrapper/README.md

 - put the sketch in `cmake_wrapper/sketch`
 - fill the `CMakeLists.txt` fields `SRC` and `INO` with the `.cpp` files and the `.ino` file.
 - define in the `BoardOptions.cmake` the arduno board you want to build to (if the arduino is not an avr standard, you need to provide the appropriate package platform in the `BoardManager_InstallPlatform` function).

+### With Docker

-- run `setup.sh` to build a docker image with the arduino-ide inside
+- run `dockerSetup.sh` to build a docker image with the arduino-ide inside
-- run build.sh to run into a container read to build your project.
+- run `dockerBuild.sh` to run into a container to build your project.

+### Directly on your host

+- run `./hostSteup.sh` to setup the tools for the build
+- cd into the folder build
+- run `make`

-## Commands available in the container
+## Commands available in the build environment

 - **make**: build the sketch
 - **make upload SERIAL_PORT_FILE=/dev/ttyACM0** : upload the sketch to an arduino (you need to provide the correct serial port in the variable SERIAL_PORT_FILE and share the serial port with the container by adding the arg `--device=/dev/ttyACM0` to the docker run command)
-- **make install**: export the elf and bin files to the folder `cmake_wrapper/binaries`
+- **make install**: export the elf and bin files to the folder `cmake_wrapper/binaries` (usefull in the Docker env as the build folder is not retained)

 ## Dependencies